 I am an entrepreneur, adventurer and public speaker.
 I’ve had the privilege of sharing the stories of my expeditions and the lifehacks I’ve picked up along the way, for many extraordinary businesses and universities.
 I speak on topics around personal leadership, risk management, passion, motivation and sustainability.
-I am represented exclusively by my booking agency De Nieuwe Rede.
+Currently I am not represented by a booking agency, so you can book me directly.

 In print, I am the author of 8 books.
 I always write about my adventures.
 Tips, tricks, lifehacks and lessons learned along the way are real and are all experienced by myself.
 It’s all about intense experiences during all kinds of adventures and extreme challenges.
 It’s about living and feeling alive.